Mission of the Academy

 12. To work and cooperate with chiropractic colleges and universities, chiropractic licensing and regulating boards and other federal, state and private agencies, or appropriate committees, councils and departments as necessary.

-13. To enhance the quality of chiropractic neurological care through the voluntary certification process, by establishing and supporting certification boards in chiropractic neurology & electrodiagnosis to be known as the International Board of Chiropractic Neurology (IBCN) and International Board of Electrodiagnosis (IBE) respectively.
-The examining boards shall serve to develop and conduct testing programs in the field of chiropractic neurology and electrodiagnosis, identify those students of chiropractic neurology who are qualified specialists in chiropractic neurology, and issue appropriate certifications and designations to those who successfully completed such programs.
+13. To enhance the quality of chiropractic neurological care through the voluntary certification process, by establishing and maintaining a certification board in chiropractic neurology to be known as the International Board of Chiropractic Neurology (IBCN).
+The IBCN shall serve to develop and conduct testing programs in the field of chiropractic neurology, identify those students of chiropractic neurology who are qualified specialists in chiropractic neurology, and issue appropriate certifications and designations to those who successfully complete such programs.

 Powered by Wild Apricot Membership Software